Dear Prospective Student and Family,

-Xavier’s philosophy is rooted in the pillars of the Graduate at Graduation, which means that Xavier graduates are all Academically Competent, Committed to Doing Justice, Loving, Religious, and Open to Growth.
-This is why, by the time they walk out of St. Patrick’s Cathedral, graduates of Xavier are no longer boys, but men of care and compassion ready to take their place in the world.
+Xavier’s educational methods are rooted in the pillars of the Graduate at Graduation—one of the foundational documents of Jesuit education—which means that Xavier graduates become Open to Growth, Intellectually Competent, Loving, Religious, and Committed to Doing Justice.
+This is why, by the time they step out of St. Patrick’s Cathedral onto 5th Avenue, Sons of Xavier are no longer boys, but men who have become more conscientious, competent, compassionate, committed, and creative—ready to be of service to our city, our nation, and the world.

 Director of Admissions and Financial Aid

 30 West 16th Street